rsyslog/rsyslog/source/rainerscript/global.rst

   Machine public key (certificate)

+- **debug.gnutls** (0-10; default:0)

+  Any other parameter than 0 enables the debug messages of GnuTLS. the amount of messages given depends on the height of the parameter, 0 being nothing and 10 being very much.
+Caution! higher parameters may give out way more information than needed.
+We advise you to first use small parameters to prevent that from happening.
+  **This parameter only has an effect if general debugging is enabled.**

 - **processInternalMessages** binary (on/off)

   This tell rsyslog if it shall process internal messages itself.
 This is